seraphinush-gaming/tera-mysterium/content/en/activities/mystery-merchant.en.md

 ```
 Changelog :

-- v108.02 : Changed to spawns in channel 1 only
+- v108.02 : Changed to spawn in channel 1 only
-- v106.02 : Changed to spawns in all channels
+- v106.02 : Changed to spawn in all channels
 ```

 ### Wandering Merchant